A hybrid shifted Laplacian multigrid and domain decomposition preconditioner for the elastic Helmholtz equations: Mathematical background

-In this work we focus on a multigrid solver for \eqref{eq:elasticHelm}, and we use a standard staggered grid discretization, illustrated in Figure \ref{fig:stag}.
-This discretization is similar to the one used in \cite{virieux1986p,rizzuti2016multigrid}, and suggested in \cite{TOS01} to discretize similar systems of PDEs.
+In this work we focus on a multigrid solver for \eqref{eq:elasticHelm}, and use a standard second-order staggered grid discretization, which is illustrated in Fig. \ref{fig:stag}.
+This discretization was also used in \cite{virieux1986p,rizzuti2016multigrid}, and suggested in \cite{TOS01} to discretize similar systems of PDEs.
 We place the components of $\vec u$ on the faces of the cell, and denote its discrete components in boldface, i.e., the vector $\vec\bfu$ has the discrete values of $\vec u$ on the mesh.
-Similarly, $\rho,\mu,\lambda$ are placed on the cell center and their discrete vectors are denoted by $\bfrho,\bfmu,\bflambda$.
+We place $\rho,\mu,\lambda$ at the cell center and similarly denote their discrete vectors by $\bfrho,\bfmu,\bflambda$.